 There is plenty of information the be gleaned once you start poking around the internet.
-Maybe the first thing to know is that social media can be a strong self-promotional tool, and that many recruiters do indeed use sites such as Facebook and LinkedIn to search for suitable future employees.
+Maybe the first thing to know is that social media can be a strong self-promotional tool and that many recruiters do indeed use these sites to search for suitable future employees.

 A study by The Society for Human Resource Management (SHRM) found that 65% of employers had made hires through social media sites.
 It’s important to note however that not every industry is equally interested in social media as a tool for hiring.
 As one can expect, fields such as communications and public relations have a much higher rate of social media importance than say transportation and construction.

 The same study reports the following two categories as by far the most important in order to maintain an attractive online profile: “Have a complete and relevant profile” (77%) and “Keep it professional” (73%).
 Keeping it professional may seem at odds with being able to use your Facebook account to keep up with friends and family in order to share what’s going on in your life.
 I think the best advice given here is to stay away from the very private — pictures and comments alike, and also to make sure these parts of your life are restricted to the maximum friends-only security setting.
 Or, just adhere to the tried and true idea of: “if it’s not something you can share with your mother, then don’t share it all”.

 Many surveys point to the importance of joining career-relevant groups and making sure you have a clear link to your email address — there is nothing quite as frustrating as not being able to find the right contact information, and it certainly doesn’t add to an image of professionalism.
 Also, and this may sound obvious, it’s important to use correct grammar and spelling.